timescale/docs/promscale/monitoring-promscale.md

     dashboard.
 1. Select the data source from which you want the dashboard to query the data.
-    * To visualize Promscale metrics select the `Prometheus` data source as `Prometheus` query endpoint we do not want to query Promsale own dashboard using Promscale query endpoint.
-With this practice This avoids a single point of failure if Promscale isn't working as expected.
+    * To visualize Promscale metrics select the `Prometheus` data source as `Prometheus` query endpoint You do not want to query Promsale's own dashboard using the Promscale query endpoint.
+      This avoids a single point of failure if Promscale isn't working as expected.

 </procedure>